hpc-cofc/example-runs/geology/agisoft/README.md

 ### General steps
 As Agisoft is an image processing application that can use GPUs, the best way to run it is interactively on GPU-containing nodes.
 To do that, one can take these steps
-- open a remote desktop client to access the CofC HPC
+- open a remote desktop session to access the CofC HPC
 - open a terminal and load the Agisoft Photoscan software and its dependencies
 - request a GPU-containing node for interactive use through the SLURM batch scheduler